speedata/pdfa11y/README.md

 pages rather than caching local snapshots, as the samples can change during the standard's development phase.
 The pdfa11y repository therefore does not vendor them.

-## Roadmap

-Short-term:
-- Parallel batch processing (`--jobs N`)
-- Suppress / baseline file for CI (today every finding always counts; a baseline lets teams adopt pdfa11y on an existing corpus without flipping CI red on day one)
-- Reading-order: extend the heuristic past upward jumps and column hops -- within-tag MCID ordering (G4_F02), CTM-aware bounding boxes for multi-column layouts that shift the page coordinate system (G4_F03)

-Longer-term:
-- Pragmatic glyph-analysis subset: parse the TrueType cmap of embedded fonts to distinguish mis-declared symbolic fonts from real Latin fonts, closing the F03-class divergence with PAC
-- WCAG-only filtering for documents that are not formally PDF/UA but should still satisfy WCAG-equivalent accessibility expectations

 ## Ecosystem